In the Chapel: Rebuilding the organ

 Useful Sources - In the Chapel: Rebuilding the organ

-- The Chapel Organ on Janus (see 'Links')
+- Catalogue of papers relating to the Chapel Organ on ArchiveSearch (see 'Links')

 - The Chapel Organ on the King's College Chapel website (see 'See Also')